My Main Page with Links to My Other

 John P. Robinson and Geoffrey C. Godbey

-how citizens spend their time, John P. Robinson and Geoffrey C. Godbey suggest
+Using monitored time-diaries, John P. Robinson and Geoffrey C. Godbey suggest

 favorite work or house activity is playing with children; their favorite